As Peeps are to Easter, (or candy canes are to Christmas) candy corn is to Halloween.

 Also be sure to have plenty on hand to give to little trick-or-treaters on the big night, or have bowls filled with candy corn in strategic locations around your Halloween party room.

 Of course, they're are more ways to eat candy corn than by the mouthful.
-Add them as toppings to your favorite sugar cookie recipe or use them as a colorful decoration for chocolate Halloween cupcakes.
-For serious adult party-goers you might also want to check out this recipe for a candy corn cocktail made with vodka and candy corn garnish!
+You can add them as toppings to your favorite sugar cookie recipe.
+Use them as a colorful decoration for chocolate Halloween cupcakes, or how about this candy corn cocktail made with vodka, candy corn infusion, and whipped cream?
+Cheers!

-Or, why not try this recipe for Chocolate Candy Corn Star Bursts, by far the easiest homemade candy corn treat for partying anytime:
+Just up ahead, check out a recipe for Chocolate Candy Corn Star Bursts, one of the easiest homemade candy corn treat for partying anytime:

 How to Make Chocolate Candy Corn Star Bursts